mesosphere/dcos-docs-site/pages/1.11/installing/oss/patch/index.md

 # Patching live clusters with No downtime

-A DC/OS Patch describes a set of changes and supporting data designed to update, fix, or improve the features/functionality of DC/OS.
+A DC/OS patch describes a set of changes and supporting data designed to update, fix, or improve the features/functionality of DC/OS.
 A point release that consists of minor changes is also called a Patch.

-A Patching process includes the following:
+A patching process includes the following:
 - Addresses fixed issues, known issues/limitations, notable changes and security enhancements.
 - Does not impact workloads which is an essential piece of patching live clusters with No downtime.
 - Helps users to understand the minor changes impacting the functionality of DC/OS.